hibernate/query-validator/README.md

 # Hibernate Query Validator

-Compile time validation for HQL and JPA-QL queries.
+Compile time validation for queries written in HQL and JPQL.

 *WARNING: this project is still at an experimental stage!*